aalto-ai/demogen/README.md

  - pytorch, pytorch-lightning, numpy.
  - You can find exact requirements in `requirements.txt`

+# Setup

+In a virtual environment, run `python setup.py develop`.

 # Generating Data

 You will need to generate the data first.
 To do that, use the `generate_data.py` script.
 You